 Care: Best left unclipped for maximum flower production.
 Fertilize once a year in the spring with a slow-release fertilizer.
 Mulch around the base of the plant to conserve water.

 Use: We like to place pentas in a container in sunny areas that need some color.
-Does well in planting beds or in small planting areas in Coral Gables Landscape Designs.
+Does well in planting beds or in small planting areas.

 Blue Bush Sage – Salvia Urica

 A pest-free perennial that is certain to attract butterflies and hummingbirds.
-Our favorite salvia is the blue bush sage, whose bright blue flowers and textured green leaves make any landscape design in Coral Gables pop.
+Our favorite salvia is the blue bush sage, whose bright blue flowers and textured green leaves make any Coral Gables landscape design pop.

 Planting: Does best in full sun, though will handle partial shade by reducing flower production.
 Place 3 feet away from other plants, as it can grow to be up to 4 feet tall and 3 feet wide.
 It does best in well-draining moist soils.
 Water regularly following planting.